Right to Prohibit Infringement

 Material Element: Acts of Infringement

-• direct infringement (Article 25 of the UPC Agreement):
+• direct infringement (Article 25 of the Agreement on a Unified Patent Court):

 • patented product:

-• manufacture, offering, placing on the market, use of a product which is the subject matter of the patent,
+• making, offering, placing on the market, or using a product which is the subject matter of the patent,

-• importation, stocking of such product for these purposes;
+• importing or stocking the product for such purposes;

 • patented process:

-• use of the process which is the subject matter of the patent,
+• using the process which is the subject matter of the patent,

 • product obtained by a patented process:

-• offering, placing on the market, using, or importing or stocking for these purposes a product obtained directly by a process which is the subject matter of the patent.
+• offering, placing on the market, using, or importing or stocking for such purposes a product obtained directly by a process which is the subject matter of the patent.

-• indirect infringement (Article 26 of the UPC Agreement), such as:
+• indirect infringement (Article 26 of the Agreement on a Unified Patent Court), such as:

 • supply of means:

-• supply or offer to supply, within the territory of the Contracting Member States in which the patent has effect, to a person other than a person entitled to exploit the patented invention, of means relating to an essential element of that invention for putting it into effect therein, when the third party knows, or should have known, that such means are suitable and intended for putting that invention into effect.
+• supplying or offering to supply, in the territory of the Contracting Member States in which the patent has effect, to a person other than a person entitled to exploit the patented invention, means relating to an essential element of that invention, for putting it into effect therein, where the third party knows, or should have known, that such means are suitable and intended for putting that invention into effect.

 This truly reflects the spirit of harmonization (Article 5 of Regulation 1257/2012).